 Review of The Grateful Heart by Jim Gleason, Heart Recipient

-As my own social worker pointed out up front, “This is not an easy black and white decision of life or death…” rather it is a question of quality of life that may result from complex surgery and dealing with an immune suppressed body and expensive life sustaining meds for, hopefully, many years afterwards.
+As my own social worker pointed out up front, “This is not an easy black and white decision of life or death…” rather it is a question of quality of life that may result from complex surgery and dealing with an immune-suppressed body and expensive life sustaining meds for, hopefully, many years afterward.
 Is it worth that risk?
-With humor and inspiring optimism, Candace’s shares her experience with an open heart, giving insight to help you face such decisions.
-Hers is an close look into the daily transplant ups and downs, supported by a close loving family, friends and a caring medical staff which help deal with and overcome many difficulties.
+With humor and inspiring optimism, Candace’s shares her experience with an open heart, giving the insight to help you face such decisions.
+Hers is a close look into the daily transplant ups and downs, supported by a close loving family, friends, and a caring medical staff who help deal with and overcome many difficulties.

 For family and friends reading this book, you will see into a patient’s mind and discover possible answers to the common caregiver question, “What can I do to help?”
 Candace also shares many of her letters to friends and her very special cardiologist.
 You will wish you could see the other side of such letters, especially wondering what her doctor said in response to her e-mails of symptoms and concerns.
 Actually, better we shouldn’t be tempted to apply his answers to our own symptoms instead of talking to our team who know our particular situation and can diagnose them better.